I Tried the Oura Ring and RingConn Smart Rings—Here Are My Thoughts

 - It is very easy to lose.

-- Our only supports certain types of workouts for automatic detection, mostly cardio-centric workouts.
+- Oura only supports certain types of workouts for automatic detection, mostly cardio-centric workouts.
 For example, yoga, pilates, and barre usually do not count as a workout unless manually input.

-- Some users report inaccurate sensor readings, including nap detection when just sitting still for an extended period of time.
+- Some users report inaccurate sensor readings, including nap detection, when just sitting still for an extended period of time.

-- Does not come with a wireless charging case like Oura Ring.
+- Does not come with a wireless charging case like RingConn.

 The two biggest advantages that RingConn has over Oura Ring are that it’s about $100 less expensive and doesn’t require a monthly (or any) subscription to access the data in the app, which will save you an additional $72 a year.